box/box-developer-changelog/content/2020/11-17-client-credentials-grant.md

 Announcing a new way to leverage server to server, JWT, authentication:
 Client Credentials Grant.
 Prior to today, we required a public/private key pair and assertion to verify an application's identity and retrieve an Access Token.
-Now,you can request a token using only your client ID and client secret.
+Now, you can request a token using only your client ID and client secret.

 ```cURL
 curl --location --request POST ‘https://api.box.com/oauth2/token’ \